Clive Taylor – Chairperson

 Along with being a Governor, I also work voluntarily with the Schools PTA Team.

-I am Assistant Head at Town Farm Primary School and teach in Year 5.
-My responsibilities include 'our community and charitable aims' and I have experience of teaching in a range of year groups and leading various subjects, such as Maths, EGPS and PE, amongst others.
+I am Assistant Head at Town Farm Primary School.
+My responsibilities include Inclusion and 'our community and charitable aims'.
+I have experience of teaching in a range of year groups and leading various subjects, such as Maths, EGPS and PE, amongst others.
 I began my teaching career in Ealing, where I began as a volunteer in a primary school.
 I then became a Teaching Assistant and finally became a teacher after completing my PGCE.
 Before teaching I worked in a variety of different environments and achieved a BA degree from Cardiff University.
 I have previous experience of governance, having been a governor in a school in Walton.

 Rachel Elizabeth Barton